LuizZak/SwiftRewriter/Architecture.md

 - `IntentionCollection` used to bundle and pass around all generated `Intentions` that will be used to create code later.
 ---

-The complete grammar tree is then analyzed and grouped up into sets of objects that encapsulate the intent of creating matching Swift source code for each object from the original Objective-C source code.
+The complete grammar tree is then analyzed and grouped up into sets of objects that encapsulate the intent of creating matching Swift source code for each object from the original source language.
 These structures are aptly named `Intentions`.
 Many intention types are used to represent the final Swift source code that the tool will generate.

 Source code statements/expressions are not split into individual intentions; these constructs remains encapsulated behind SwiftAST trees, which are contained within `FunctionBodyIntention` instances, one for each method body.